-RBridges may join in or leave the campus, which may change the campus-wide Sz.
+RBridges may join or leave the campus, which may change the campuswide Sz.
 The following recommendations are specified for refreshing the campus-wide Sz.

-- When a new RBridge joins in the campus and its originatingL1LSPBufferSize is smaller than current campus-wide Sz, reporting its originatingL1LSPBufferSize in its LSPs will cause other RBridges decrease their campus-wide Sz.
-Then the LSPs in the campus will be resized to be no greater than the new campus-wide Sz. - 2) When an RBrige leaves the campus and its originatingL1LSPBufferSize is equal to the campus-wide Sz, its LSPs are purged from the remaining campus after reaching MaxAge [ISIS].
-The campus-wide Sz may be recalculated and may be increased.
-In other words, while RB1 normally ignores link state information for any IS-IS unreachable [RFC7180] RBridge RB2, originatingL1LSPBufferSize is an exception.
+- When a new RBridge joins the campus and its originatingL1LSPBufferSize is smaller than current campus-wide Sz, reporting its originatingL1LSPBufferSize in its LSPs will cause other RBridges decrease their campus-wide Sz.
+Then the LSPs in the campus MUST be re-sized to be no greater than the new campus-wide Sz. - 2) When an RBrige leaves the campus and its originatingL1LSPBufferSize is equal to the campus-wide Sz, its LSPs are purged from the remaining campus after reaching MaxAge [ISIS].
+The campus-wide Sz MAY be recalculated and MAY increase.
+In other words, while RB1 normally ignores link state information for any IS-IS unreachable [RFC7180bis] RBridge RB2, originatingL1LSPBufferSize is an exception.
 Its value, even from IS-IS unreachable RBridges, is used in determining Sz.

-Frequent LSP "resizing" is harmful to the stability of the TRILL campus, so it should be dampened.
+Frequent LSP "re-sizing" is harmful to the stability of the TRILL campus, so it should be dampened.
 Within the two kinds of resizing actions, only the upward resizing will be dampened.
 When an upward resizing event happens, a timer is set (this is a configurable parameter whose default value is 300 seconds).
 Before this timer expires, all subsequent upward resizing will be dampened.
 Of course, in a well-configured campus with all RBridges configured to have the same originatingL1LSPBufferSize, no resizing will be necessary.
+It does not matter if different RBridges have different dampening timers or some RBridges re-size upward more quickly than others.